 That fourth little jar from the left, is the magical ingredient here.
 Make sure to seek this out at the Asia store.
 You won’t regret it!

 This stir fry is easy to make and perfect for a quick lunch or dinner.
 Serve with rice for a complete meal.
+You really only need a hanful of key ingredients and its a dollop of this a dash of that but with the various sauces and herbs the flavors come to be superb.

 - 2 tablespoons vegetable oil